MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netqos/New-NetQosPolicy.md

 ### -UserMatchCondition
 Specifies the user or group name in Active Directory, such as `contoso\User1`.
-This parameter is usually specified with another filtering parameter such as the **AppPathNameMatchCondtion** cmdlet.
+This parameter is usually specified with another filtering parameter such as the **AppPathNameMatchCondition** cmdlet.

 ```yaml
 Type: String